This mini guide to Stockholm has basic information about currency rate, how to get there, where to stay, what to see, do, and eat there.

 You can have fika everywhere in the country, but when in Stockholm, head to Chokladkoppen in Gamla Stan for the atmosphere.
-It’s the yellow house.
+It’s the yellow house in the photo below.

 7. Try (all) the Swedish pastries

-As the Swedes are obsessed with fika, they are too with fikabröd, which litterally means “bread to have with fika”.
-Of course it’s not bread but different kinds of tasty pastries/cookies/pies/cakes you can find at any café in town.
-Some can be found all year round (kanelbuller), some only on special holidays (semlor, lussekatter…)
+As the Swedes are obsessed with fika, they are too with fikabröd, which literally means “bread to have with fika”.
+Of course, it’s not bread but different kinds of tasty pastries/cookies/pies/cakes you can find at any café in town.
+Some can be found all year round (kanelbullar), some only on special holidays (semlor, lussekatter…)